1c-syntax/bsl-language-server/docs/en/diagnostics/ProcedureReturnsValue.md

-# Procedure must have no Return value
+# Procedure should not return Value

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |